Huguet57/LIMO-Velo/README.md

 Contact me at ``andreu.huguet@estudiantat.upc.edu`` for questions or ideas.

-## A real-time, direct and tightly-coupled LiDAR-Inertial SLAM that works (surprisingly) well under high velocities - even with spinning LiDARs.
+## A real-time LiDAR-Inertial SLAM for high velocities in spinning LiDARs.

 <p align="center">
   <img src="./config/docs/img/Localization.gif" alt="Perfomance of the algorithm" /><br />